mblockelet/opentezos/docs/baking/reward.md

 ## Inflation

-Each new block generates 80 new Tez as a reward.
-40 Tez for the bakers and 40 Tez for the endorsers.
+Each new block generates 40 new Tez as a reward.
+20 Tez for the bakers and 20 Tez for the endorsers.
-A new block is created each minute, which generates 42 Million of Tez per year ($\approx$ 80ꜩ $\times$ 60 mins $\times$ 24 hours $\times$ 365 days).
-At the launch ofTezos, the network was composed of 763 Millions Tez.
+A new block is created each 30 seconds, which generates 42 Million of Tez per year ($\approx$ 80ꜩ $\times$ 60 mins $\times$ 24 hours $\times$ 365 days).
+At the launch of Tezos, the network was composed of 763 Millions Tez.

 Therefore the inflation rate of the Tez token for the first year was **5.5%**:
 $$